peancored/data-visualiser/README.md

 # Running the project

-1. Install `json-server` using `npm i -g json-server`
+The app uses a dummy server to get the data in the json format.

-2. Run a dummy json server with `json-server --watch server/data.json`
+1. Run `npm install`
-3. Make sure that the dummy server is running on `localhost:3000`.
-If not, change the constant in `src/constants/urls.ts` to the proper url.
+2. Run `npm run server`
-4. Run the front-end with `npm run start` and agree to run the app on a different port.
+3. Run `npm run start`